What are the signs and symptoms of breast cancer?

 Research led by Breast Cancer Now in 2018 found that less than half (48%) of British women surveyed were regularly checking their breasts for signs of breast cancer, while almost one in ten (8%) had never checked at all.
 The most common reasons women cited for not checking their breasts regularly were because they forget (41%) and 21% said they didn’t check their breasts regularly because they don’t feel confident in checking.

 Checking your breasts only takes a few minutes.
 Everyone will have their own way of touching and looking for changes, but remember to check the whole breast area, including your upper chest and armpits.
 There’s no special technique and you don’t need training.
-It’s as simple as TLC: Touch Look Check.
+Find out more about the signs and symptoms of breast cancer.

 What can cause breast cancer?